quantummind/quantum-rcs-boundaries/README.md

 (Boixo, Sergio, et al. "Characterizing quantum supremacy in near-term devices." _Nature Physics__ 14.6 (2018): 595-600.)
 * `main.nb`: Fig. 2 and Fig. 3 of the main text and Fig. S2 of the supplementary information.
 Contains the runtime analysis of cross-entropy benchmarking on quantum and classical devices.
-* `fitter.py`: Fig. S1 of the supplementary information and tensor network fit for Fig. 3b of the main text.
+* `fitter.py`: Fig. S1 of the supplementary information and tensor network fit.
 Exponential regression fits of data in `error\_rates.csv` and `tn\_n53.csv`.